Word of Warning to Forex Traders

 - Let’s say that you spend the time to create a trading system that blends technical rules and money management rules.
 Can you count on it to deliver the same gain-loss ratio over a long period of time?
 No. Markets change.
 You will need to adapt your trading system to changing conditions.

-- Let’s say you have a system and you are able to keep adapting it.
+- Let’s say you have a system, and you are able to keep adapting it.
 Do you have the self-discipline to execute it to the letter?
 Sloppy execution will ruin even the best system.
-Fail to take a trade or two on a hunch, or take an extra trade or two on an impulse, and you are no longer trading your system.
+Fail to take a trade or two on a hunch or take an extra trade or two on an impulse, and you are no longer trading your system.

 Appreciation of risk is more than P&L arithmetic — it affects your emotions and sense of self-worth, too.
-Take too much risk and you burn out.
-Take too little and you fumble along never making any serious money.
-The problem is that “too much risk” is a personal thing and no other person on the planet has your exact risk appetite.
+Take too much risk, and you burn out.
+Take too little, and you fumble along, never making any serious money.
+The problem is that “too much risk” is a personal thing, and no other person on the planet has your exact risk appetite.

 Perspective: You may think you do not have something called a “portfolio,” but you probably do.
-You must have some savings in a savings account, an IRA, or company 401k plan, even if you do not have a taxable brokerage account.
-If your only savings consists of equity in your house, you have capital but it is not liquid.
+You must have some savings in a savings account, an IRA, or a company 401k plan, even if you do not have a taxable brokerage account.
+If your only savings consist of equity in your house, you have capital, but it is not liquid.
 You would not be able to sell your house in 3-5 days in order to pay a debt to a broker.
 Do not even consider speculating in Forex if you have no liquid capital at all.

 A little voice will nag at you every time you make a gain.
 Let’s say you gained 20 points on a single lot, or about $200.
 Your rate of return is $200/$10,000 = 2%.
-This is better than you can get in a savings account but if you had used all the leverage available to you in Forex, you would have had 10 lots and made $2,000, Now the rate of return is 20% and that kind of wonderful gain is why you got into active speculative trading in the first place.
+This is better than you can get in a savings account, but if you had used all the leverage available to you in Forex, you would have had 10 lots and made $2,000.
+Now, the rate of return is 20%, and that kind of wonderful gain is why you got into active speculative trading in the first place.
 You will be tempted to listen to the little voice.

 Listen instead to the big voice of optimum portfolio management — do not speculate with more than 10% of your investment capital.